ciarancoffey/chef-home-infra/README.md

 #Doig tests

+We can't run tests against arch yet, as support for arch in kitchen is minimal.
+We can run our tests on ubuntu though.

 ```$ kitchen list
 Instance                     Driver   Provisioner  Verifier  Transport  Last Action
+default-ubuntu-1404	     Vagrant  ChefSolo     Busser    Ssh        <Not Created>
 default-terrywang-archlinux  Vagrant  ChefSolo     Busser    Ssh        <Not Created>
 $ kitchen create default-terrywang-archlinux```